Cynthia Leitich Smith: Eternal

 Eternal is a young adult gothic fantasy novel, published in 2009 and 2010 by Candlewick Press, for ages 14 and up.
 Fantasy elements include angels, vampires and shapeshifters.
 The novel is a genre bender, employing elements of mystery, suspense, comedy, romance, and Gothic fantasy.
 It also was published by Listening Library/Random House, Walker Books U.K., Walker Books Australia and New Zealand, and Amber in Poland.
 The U.S. paperback edition debuted at #5 on the New York Times best-seller list (children's paperbacks) and #13 on the Publishers Weekly best-seller list.

-Holler Loudly

-Holler Loudly, illustrated by Barry Gott, is a humorous tall tale picture book, published in 2010 by Dutton, for ages 4 and up.
-Holler Loudly was featured at the 2010 Texas Book Festival and was a Dolly Parton's Imagination Library selection.

 Blessed

 Blessed is a young adult gothic fantasy novel, published in 2011 by Candlewick Press, for ages 14 and up.
 Fantasy elements include angels, vampires, and shapeshifters.
 The novel is a genre bender, employing elements of mystery, suspense, comedy, romance, and gothic fantasy.
 It also was published by Walker Books Australia and New Zealand and Walker U.K. Blessed was a YALSA Teens Top 10 nominee.